-As of 9 March 2015 a Supervisory Board has been established and Mr. C.F. zur Nedden, Mrs. S. Reinhardt and Mr. H. Siebenthaler have been appointed as Supervisors.
+The Supervisory Board is composed of Mr. C.F. zur Nedden, Mrs. S. Reinhardt and Mr. H. Siebenthaler.

 The Dutch Act on Management and Supervision (Wet bestuur en toezicht), effective per 1 January 2013, requires companies to pursue a policy of having at least 30% of the seats on the Board of Directors and the Supervisory Board held by men and at least 30% of the seats held by women.
 Currently the Company complies with this requirement.